 The Broadway subway will be a game changing boost for our region’s public transit system: it will be a quick connection to the region’s second largest employment area, as well as the countless destinations along the way including UBC as its westernmost anchor.
 The new extension will greatly increase accessibility to these regional destinations and centres.

-As our rail rapid transit system expands as one continuous network, the entire transit system becomes much more feasible, faster, convenient, and easier to use.
+As our rail rapid transit system expands as one continuous network, the entire transit system becomes much more faster, convenient, and easier to use.
 These factors are the greatest determinants over whether someone will keep their car parked in the garage and take transit or drive to their destination.

 Last week’s KPMG report also stated that “a subway would enhance the connections among regional town centres to the UBC-Broadway Corridor, which is the second largest business centre in the province after Downtown Vancouver, with more jobs than the next eight largest Metro Vancouver town centres combined.“ This includes Surrey City Centre, discussed further below.